Code-Institute-Submissions/VeronicaLourens-rock-paper-scissors/README.md

 ## Acknowledgement

-* Whilst I have tried to deviate as much as possible, there might be some similarities in the code as the Super Cars project was influenced by the code along Love Maths project at [Code Institute]().
+* Whilst I have tried to deviate as much as possible, there might be some similarities in the code as the project was influenced by the code along Love Maths project at [Code Institute]().

 * I relied upon the support from Code Institue [online tutors]() and mentor [Precious Ijege](), Slack community and my families.
 Thanks to all those who support my learning journey.
 I use W3schools, MDN web docs and stack overflow for general references throughout the project.